 Impact

 The vulnerability is a double free bug triggered when adding a GPIO auxiliary device in the Linux kernel reset subsystem.
 When the auxiliary device add routine fails, the error path frees the device structure twice—once during uninitialization and again directly.
-This misuse of memory can corrupt the heap, potentially allowing an attacker with sufficient privileges to execute arbitrary code or cause a system crash.
-The flaw corresponds to CWE-416, Use After Free.
+This misuse of memory can corrupt the heap, potentially leading to system instability.
+The flaw corresponds to CWE-1341 and CWE-415.

 Affected Systems